AgustinRamiroDiaz/devops-challenge-senior/README.md

 SimpleTimeService is a minimal Go web service that returns the current UTC time and the visitor's IP address as JSON.
 This repository builds the application as a small, non-root container and deploys it to a Terraform-managed Google Cloud project.

+This repo is the solution to the [tech exercise](EXERCISE.md) of Particle41

 ## Architecture

 The deployment uses a regional external Application Load Balancer in front of a Cloud Run service: